The Guardian (2006 film): Plot

-The film opens with a description of a legend told by people who have survived being lost at sea: a presence, referred to as the Guardian, which pushed them to the surface, enabling them to survive until help arrived.

-Ben Randall is the top rescue swimmer at the United States Coast Guard's Aviation Survival Technician (AST) program, but the long hours have destroyed his marriage.
+Senior Chief Petty Officer Ben Randall is the top rescue swimmer at the United States Coast Guard's Aviation Survival Technician (AST) program, but the long hours have destroyed his marriage.
 When on a rescue, Ben loses his team in a HH-60J Jayhawk helicopter crash at sea.
-While waiting in a survival raft, his best friend, Chief Petty Officer Carl Billings dies.
-Shaken by survivor guilt, Ben is transferred to become an instructor at the Coast Guard AST training school.
-He develops a legendary reputation among the students for his high number of rescues.

-Jake Fischer is a hot-shot candidate for AST.
-Ranked as a top high school competitive swimmer with scholarships to every Ivy League college, Jake instead opts to enlist in the Coast Guard.
-During training, Jake meets local schoolteacher, Emily Thomas, and they begin a casual relationship.
+While waiting in a survival raft, his best friend, Chief Petty Officer Carl Billings, dies.
+Shaken by survivor guilt, Ben is transferred to become an instructor at the Coast Guard AST training school in Louisiana, where he develops a legendary reputation among the students for his high number of rescues.
+One student is hot-shot candidate Jake Fischer, a top high school competitive swimmer who rejected scholarships to every Ivy League college to enlist in the Coast Guard.
+During training, Jake meets local school teacher, Emily Thomas, and they begin a casual relationship.

 The initial weeks of training end with most of the students dropping out and advanced instruction begins.
-Jake is late for class and Ben punishes his entire class for his tardiness.
-Believing Jake to be lazy and unmotivated, Ben tries to force him to quit.
-He gradually begins to see Jake's persistence and dedication.
+One day, Jake arrives late, and Ben punishes his entire class for his tardiness.
+Believing Jake to be lazy and unmotivated, Ben tries to force him to quit, but gradually begins to see Jake's persistence and dedication.

 Jake meets Emily in a bar and tells her about beating Ben's old records.
 The bartender, a friend of Ben's, tells Jake about a time when Ben injured himself saving every victim from a burning hospital ship full of invalid patients.

-Later, a friend of Jake's is afraid of failing school because he is unable to cope with panicked victims in the water.
-Jake takes him out for a drink at a Navy bar to cheer him up.
-They get in a fight and land in jail after being badly beaten by the Navy sailors, causing Jake to miss a date with Emily.
-Jake returns to base and takes the blame for the fight.

-Chief Aviation Survival Technician Jack Skinner bails Jake out.
-Back on base, Ben and Jake get into a confrontation about their pasts.
-It is revealed that during high school, Jake was involved in a car crash while on the way home with his teammates.
-It is revealed Jake lost the flip to be the designated driver and, although completely sober, blames himself for the accident.
-The two bond over the common experience of being the only survivor of fatal accidents.
-They return to the bar and fight the sailors again, this time winning.
+Later, a friend of Jake's fears failing school because he is unable to cope with panicked victims in the water.
+Jake takes him out for a drink at a Navy bar to cheer him up, but they get in a fight with a group of seamen and are arrested, causing Jake to miss a date with Emily.
+Chief AST Jack Skinner bails the pair out, and Jake takes the blame for the fight.
+Back on base, Ben and Jake get into a confrontation about their pasts; it is revealed that in high school, Jake survived a car crash that killed the rest of his swim team, which he blames himself for despite having been sober.
+They bond over their experiences as sole survivors and return to the bar, where Ben defeats a seaman harassing them, forcing the rest to stand down.